 The territory of what is now Tajikistan came under the rule of many ancient powerful empires such as the Achaemenid and the Mongol Empires but the area flourished under the rule of the Timurid Dynasty before falling to the Russian Empire and later the Soviet Union.
 After independence following the dissolution of the Soviet Union, Tajikistan fell victim to civil war and a ceasefire wasn’t reached till 1997.

 The weather in Tajikistan varies greatly due to the fact that the majority of the country’s land consists of mountain ranges.
-The majority ranges between arid climate and polar climate.
-The Tajik economy mainly depends on the production of aluminum, cotton and immigrant remittances.
+The majority range is between arid climate and polar climate.
+The Tajik economy mainly depends on the production of aluminium, cotton and immigrant remittances.
 The Tourism sector in the country still needs more development.
 Tajikistan’s largest city is the capital Dushanbe.

 What Not to Miss in Tajikistan